cisco/mindmeld/docs/source/userguide/entity_resolver.rst

 Trying it out
 -------------

-Once all of the Entity Mapping files are generated, **nlp.build()** will build all of the NLP components including the Entity Resolver.
+Once all of the Entity Mapping files are generated, :meth:`nlp.build()` will build all of the NLP components including the Entity Resolver.

 .. code-block:: python

+  >>> from mmworkbench import configure_logs; configure_logs()
   >>> from mmworkbench.components.nlp import NaturalLanguageProcessor
   >>> nlp = NaturalLanguageProcessor('food_ordering')
   >>> nlp.build()

+  ...
+  Importing synonym data to ES index 'synonym_restaurant' Creating index 'synonym_restaurant'
+  Loaded 25 documents
+  Fitting role classifier: domain='ordering', intent='build_order', entity_type='dish'
+  No role model configuration set.
+Using default.
+  Importing synonym data to ES index 'synonym_dish' Creating index 'synonym_dish'
+  Loaded 1480 documents
+  ...

 Note that the first time you build the Entity Resolver, it may take some time if your data set is large and your Elasticsearch server is not on the same machine as your code.

-Then *nlp.process()* will include the list of resolved entities.
+Then :meth:`nlp.process()` will include the list of resolved entities.

 .. code-block:: python